jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 - Provide a network-aware framework to extend scheduling features of Kubernetes by considering latency and bandwidth.
 - Consider different pods as an Application:
-    - The creation of an **Application Group (AppGroup) CRD**
+    - The creation of an **Application Group (AppGroup) CRD**.
 - Define network weights for each node / zone in the cluster:
-    - The creation of a **Network Topology (NetworkTopology) CRD**:
+    - The creation of a **Network Topology (NetworkTopology) CRD**.
 - The advertising of the nodes (physical) bandwidth capacity as [extended resources](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/):
     - Bandwidth requests and limitations allow filtering overloaded nodes (bandwidth) considered for scheduling.
-    - Consider bandwidth requests for scoring plugins (e.g., `MostRequested`, `BalancedAllocation`)
+    - Consider bandwidth requests for scoring plugins (e.g., `MostRequested`, `BalancedAllocation`).
-- Establish a specific order to allocate Pods based on their AppGroup CRD.
+- Establish a specific order to allocate Pods based on their AppGroup CRD:
-    - Implementation of a **QueueSort** plugin based on [Topology Sorting](https://en.wikipedia.org/wiki/Topological_sorting#:~:text=In%20computer%20science%2C%20a%20topological,before%20v%20in%20the%20ordering.)
+    - Implementation of a **QueueSort** plugin based on [Topology Sorting](https://en.wikipedia.org/wiki/Topological_sorting#:~:text=In%20computer%20science%2C%20a%20topological,before%20v%20in%20the%20ordering).
 - Near-optimal scheduling decisions based on latency:
     - Implementation of a **Score** plugin based on the [Dijkstra Shortest Path calculation](https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/).
-- Evaluate the risk of allocating pods on nodes based on their current demand (network bandwidth).
+- Evaluate the risk of allocating pods on nodes based on their current demand (network bandwidth):
     - Implementation of a **Filter** plugin based on the [Trimaran load-aware scheduler](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/trimaran).

 ## Non-Goals

 - Descheduling due to unexpected outcomes is not addressed in the initial design.
-- We plan to combine our plugin with other scoring functions: `RequestedToCapacityRatio` and `BalancedAllocation`.
+- We plan to combine our plugin with other scoring functions (e.g., `RequestedToCapacityRatio`, `BalancedAllocation`).
 A higher weight must be given to our plugin ensuring low latency is preferred.
 Further evaluations will follow to measure the impact / interoperability with other plugins but are out of the scope of the initial design.

 ## Use cases / Topologies